Education

 55

-Aspect ratio — sidewall height is 55% of the width (about 113mm tall)
+Aspect ratio — sidewall height is 55% of width (~113mm)

 R

-Radial construction — virtually all modern tires are radial
+Radial construction — virtually all modern tires

 16